Choreographers

 Nicole Von Enck

-Nicole Von Enck, an emerging choreographer and seasoned principal dancer in her 13th season with Texas Ballet Theater, brings her premiere “Familiar Reflections” to Pointeworks’ stage.
-Her new take on a classical romantic pas de deux, weaves together the beauty of Debussy’s music with the nuances of her melodic movement.
+Nicole Von Enck, an emerging choreographer and seasoned principal dancer in her 13th season with Texas Ballet Theater, brings her premiere Familiar Reflections to Pointeworks’ stage.
+Her new take on a classical romantic pas de deux weaves together the beauty of Debussy’s music with the nuances of her melodic movement.
+Familiar Reflections premiered at Pointeworks' inaugural performance in June 2024 in La Jolla and is set to make its NYC debut in March 2025.

 Heather Nichols

 Heather Nichols began her training at West End Academy of Dance in Richmond, Virginia.
 In 2009, Nichols joined the Richmond Ballet.
-From 2011 to 2015, Nichols attended Butler University and received her BS in Dance Pedagogy and Pre-Physical Therapy.
+From 2011 to 2015, she attended Butler University and received her BS in Dance Pedagogy and Pre-Physical Therapy.
 After graduating, she accepted a contract with Ballet San Antonio.
-In 2019, Nichols joined Kansas City Ballet followed by joining Ballet RI in 2021.
+In 2019, Nichols joined Kansas City Ballet, followed by Ballet RI in 2021.
 In 2022, she danced with the National Choreographers Initiative.
 Her featured roles have included works by Gerald Arpino, George Balanchine, Devon Carney, Annabelle Lopez Ochoa, Edwaard Liang, Helen Pickett, Michael Pink, Willy Shives, Ben Stevenson, Bruce Wells, Yury Yanowsky, among others.

-Heather's choreographic works include “Meraki” for Kansas City Ballet and “Eau d’Effervescence” for Ballet RI.
-“Meraki”, making its west coast premiere with Pointeworks, weaves a poetic pas de deux connecting the all facets of the dance; the dancers, the music, and the rich choreography.
+Heather's choreographic works include Meraki for Kansas City Ballet and Eau d’Effervescence for Ballet RI.
+Meraki, which made its west coast premiere at Pointeworks' inaugural performance in June 2024 in La Jolla, is set to make its NYC debut in March 2025.
+This poetic pas de deux connects all facets of dance—the dancers, the music, and the rich choreography.

 LEILAND CHARLES